natuelabs/challenge/README.md

         /css/catalog.css
         /js/catalog.js

-## To make this test work follow the steps:

 ## Softwares dependencies:
 #1.
 Install Composer to download the libs dependencies.
 #2.
 To run a local server - Install Apache/MySql/PHP.
 #3.
 Or Install Xampp Stack.

+## Follow the above steps to make the test work:

-## Access the project root folder and run the command on cmd/terminal to install dependencies:
+#1.
+Access the project root folder and run the command on cmd/terminal to install dependencies:
     composer install

-#1.
+#2.
 Create a Database named 'natuechallenge':

-#2.
+#3.
 Make a copy of .env.exemple to .env and edit .env file to connect the database:
 #Set database name, username and password:
         DB_CONNECTION=mysql
         DB_HOST=127.0.0.1